 In conclusion, when it comes to SEO, there’s no magic method for ranking #1 immediately.
 This is because Google looks at the user experience over time.
 Unless you own a high authority website like CNN, then don’t plan ranking on page one (or being indexed at all) for your keywords right away.

-Google has put out several case studies that have encouraged new business owners to sign onto the platform.
+Google has put out several case studies that have encouraged new business owners to sign onto the Google Ads platform, formerly known as Google AdWords.
 These case studies showed that ROI for some businesses was higher than any stock or real estate investments could be: 5x, 10x, and even 20x the money spent on ads.

 The way PPC advertising works is: